 The dynamical evolutions presented in Figures \ref{fig:dynamics_stable} and \ref{fig:dynamics_unstable} are representative of all our simulations.
 Some planetary systems present a phase of dynamical instability after gas dispersal but some do not.
-Following \citet{izidoroetal17} we refer to these two classes of planetary systems as ``{\it stable}'' and ``{\it unstable}''.
-The fraction of {\it stable} and {\it unstable} systems varies in our simulations.
-We stress that as soon systems become dynamically unstable the duration of the instability phase is typically short and the system ultimately evolve to a less compact but typically long-term stable configuration.
+Following \citet{izidoroetal17}, we refer to these two classes of planetary systems as ``{stable}'' and ``{unstable}''.
+The fraction of stable and unstable systems varies in our simulations.
+We stress that once a system becomes dynamically unstable, the duration of the instability phase is typically short and the system rapidly evolves to a less compact but typically long-term stable configuration.

-Figure \ref{fig:masses} shows selected planetary systems produced in our different models.
-The left-hand panel show {\it stable} systems.
-The middle panel show {\it unstable} ones.
-The right-hand panel show selected observed planetary systems.
-Planets in {\it stable} systems have masses lower than $\sim$10${\rm M_{\oplus}}$.
-There is no clear radial mass ranking in planetary systems produced in our simulations (for comparison, see Figure 3 of \cite{ogiharaetal15a}).
-In the next section we will take a closer look at the orbital architecture of these systems.
-Finally, we note from comparing left and middle panels of Figure \ref{fig:masses} that {\it unstable} systems are relatively more spread, have fewer but larger planets.
-The results of Figure \ref{fig:masses} are qualitatively similar to those in \citet{izidoroetal17} where the formation of close-in super-Earths systems is modelled assuming ad-hoc initial distributions of Earth-mass planetary embryos in the outer parts of the disk.
+Figure \ref{fig:masses} shows selected stable (left panel) and unstable (middle panel) planetary systems produced in our different models.
+The right-hand panel shows selected observed planetary systems.
+Planets in stable systems have masses lower than $\sim$10${\rm M_{\oplus}}$.
+There is no clear radial mass ranking in planetary systems produced in our simulations (in contrast, see Figure 3 of \cite{ogiharaetal15a}).
+In the following section we take a closer look at the orbital architecture of these systems.
+Finally, we note from comparing the left and middle panels of Figure \ref{fig:masses} that unstable systems are relatively more spread and have fewer but larger planets.
+The results of Figure \ref{fig:masses} are qualitatively similar to those in \citet{izidoroetal17} where the formation of close-in super-Earth systems is modeled assuming ad hoc initial distributions of Earth-mass planetary embryos in the outer parts of the disk.

-\subsection{Fraction of {\it unstable} systems and timing of the instability}
+\subsection{Fraction of unstable systems and timing of the instability}